Get notified of page updates

 • The physical activity of study participants was self-reported.
 (Patients may not always accurately recall or report activity.)

 • No information was provided on the length of patients’ chemotherapy regimens.
 Patients may have undergone chemotherapy treatment for different lengths of time.
-This could have impacted the levels of physical activity and changes in function of study participants, especially since chemotherapy treatment was shown to decrease both factors.
+This could have impacted the levels of physical activity and changes in cognitive function of study participants, especially since chemotherapy treatment was shown to decrease both factors.

 • No information was given about the type of patients’ breast cancer or whether it was due to an .
 Whether there are differences in these groups of patients is unknown.

 • The patient population was not racially diverse (90 percent identified as white, 8 percent identified as Black and 3 percent identified as other races and ethnicities).
 Only group-wide information was given.
-No information was given about the impact of physical activity on decline among different races.
+No information was given about the impact of physical activity on cognitive decline among different races.

 • Confounding factors may affect interpretation of these findings.
 People who exercise less may have other features in common that differ from people who exercise more.
-Physical exercise is linked to less decline in people without cancer or chemotherapy treatment; how much of this effect is due to chemotherapy is unclear.
+Physical exercise is linked to less cognitive decline in people without cancer or chemotherapy treatment; how much of this effect is due to chemotherapy is unclear.

 What does this mean for me?

-Research suggests that at least 150 minutes per week—or 30 minutes a day, 5 days per week—of moderate-to-vigorous physical activity (e.g., household work, jogging, cycling, etc.) may help reduce chemotherapy-related decline.
+Research suggests that at least 150 minutes per week—or 30 minutes a day, 5 days per week—of moderate-to-vigorous physical activity (e.g., household work, jogging, cycling, etc.) may help reduce chemotherapy-related cognitive decline.
 If you are about to begin or have already started chemotherapy treatment for breast cancer, it may be important to speak with your doctor about the benefits of moderate-to-vigorous physical activity to improve chemotherapy outcomes and your overall quality of life.

 posted 1/6/22